Amazon Palm Scanners @ Doctor's Office?

 This is interesting.
 If this medical office is part of a larger network I think you should consider contacting the privacy office and/or a patient advocate, as others have said.
 I’m not saying you will make significant progress, but I personally feel pushback is warranted here.

 I also haven’t seen much of this in the media.
 You might continue to collect and document conversations you have.
-If there is a breach in the future media outlets may appreciate any insight or experience you have attempting to opt out of the process.
+If there is a breach in the future media outlets may appreciate any insight or experience you have about the process and attempting to opt out.

 Considering the sheer volume of extremely personal data points your average EHR would have on a patient, some might not find Amazon’s palm print collection invasive.
 Personally, I feel we have very robust methods of identifying responsive patients today and the attack on personal privacy is incremental.